soukudom/Sample-IOx-BRKOPS-2490/Catalyst-AP-USB-APP/README.md

 ### Create your Application File
 1. Download or clone this GitHub repository to your local machine.

-2. User directly `package.tar` for installation and continue with next section, or pull the docker image for zigbee2mqtt app
+2. Use the pre-built [`package.tar`](./package.tar) for installation and continue with the next section, or pull the docker image for the zigbee2mqtt app:

 3. Once the docker image is pulled, use `ioxclient` to create the package file:
     ```